IDEALLab/IH-GAN_CMAME_2022/README.md

 # IH-GAN_CMAME_2022
 Data and code associated with our accepted CMAME 2022 paper: [IH-GAN: A Conditional Generative Model for Implicit Surface-Based Inverse Design of Cellular Structures](https://arxiv.org/pdf/2103.02588.pdf).

+Also see our paper and poster at ICML 2022 Workshop on Machine Learning in Computational Design [here](https://drive.google.com/drive/folders/1ZTo3-fOIBHGWAp6WwWkKhcdZCEfqq8V4?usp=sharing).

 ![Alt text](ihgan.png)

 ## License